chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 Firstly, we have a conditional to check if we're still waiting for data from Contentful and if so, we'll display a loading message.
 The rest should be self explanatory.

-Have a look at it in your browser and you should see content for your single post.
+Have a look at the page in your browser and you should see content for your single post.

-If you've added any markdown elements in your content you may notice that they aren't rendered as HTML.
+If you've added any markdown elements in your content, you may notice that they aren't rendered as HTML.
 You'll need to use a package to do so.
 Add [@nuxtjs/markdownit](https://github.com/nuxt-community/modules/tree/master/packages/markdownit) `yarn add @nuxtjs/markdownit` and declare it as a module in your nuxt config file (you should now have two modules):

 ```js
 modules: ['@nuxtjs/dotenv', '@nuxtjs/markdownit'],